-At this moment, many of us find ourselves living through the extraordinary COVID-19 pandemic.
-Many people have already started to document what this experience does to us, our close ones and our communities.
+During the extraordinary COVID-19 pandemic times, many people have started documenting what this experience did to us, our close ones and our communities.
 To preserve material describing this historic crisis through the eyes of expatriates around the world, the Expatriate Archive Centre (EAC) decided to launch the ‘Expatriate Life in the Time of the COVID-19 Pandemic’ Initiative.

 As an institution that focuses on the social history of expatriation, the EAC collects and preserves material about how expatriates and repatriates are meeting the challenges they face while living abroad.
 This mission is even more important during exceptional and unprecedented times.
 Social history gives necessary context to the nuts-and-bolts information gathered by historians and their institutions: how do people cope, connect, make decisions, etc.?
 What was the local, lived experience of this global pandemic from day to day and week to week?